2024ab05112/heart-disease-app/README.md

     - Processes requests and returns predictions.

 3.  **Communication**: The Frontend talks to the Backend using the internal K8s DNS name status http://heart-disease-service:80.

+For a detailed breakdown of the service connections and a visual workflow diagram, please refer to [SERVICE_ARCHITECTURE.md](SERVICE_ARCHITECTURE.md).